open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 ### Pipelines

-Pipelines are defined in the `pipelines:` subsection and can be of the following
+Pipelines are defined in the `pipelines` subsection and can be of the following
 types:

 - `traces` collects and processes trace data.